Australian one-hundred-dollar note: 1996–2020

+2020–present

+On 27 September 2012, the Reserve Bank of Australia announced that Australia's banknotes would be upgraded in the coming years as of the Reserve Bank's Next Generation Banknote Program.
+On 24 February 2020, the Reserve Bank of Australia unveiled the design of the new $100 banknote, after earlier releasing updated versions of all other banknotes denominations in previous years.
+The note features updated security features, and was released into circulation on Thursday 29 October 2020.

+The new banknote, as with the previously released denominations in the Next Generation Banknote Program, includes representations of Australian flora and fauna.
+The featured flora and fauna are the Australian Masked Owl and the Golden Wattle.
+The golden wattle is Australia's national floral emblem.
+A new tactile feature has been included to help people who are blind or have low vision to distinguish between denominations.

 Security features

 The paper design includes a watermark of Captain James Cook in the white field, and a metallic strip embedded in the paper to the left (on the obverse side) of the note.
 The same watermark was used in the last issue of the pre-decimal banknotes.

 The polymer issue includes a shadow image of the Australian Coat of Arms, which is printed over.
 In the clear window, there is embossing—or a raised image—of the number 100 and a print of a lyrebird.
 Also for this issue, fluorescent colouring was added to the serial numbers, as well as a patch that shows the banknote's value under ultraviolet light.
 The star's four points on the obverse and three on the reverse join to form the seven-pointed Federation Star when the note is held up to the light.
 Raised print and micro-printing of the denomination value are also included.